 There will always be a Congress Bridge, and so there will always be bats.
 But will people want to walk from the Sheraton to see them, then get a drink at the Coyote Ugly Saloon franchise Will they want to eat at the Baby Acapulco’s What will make the town special when Las Manitas is gone, when all the little businesses that got us to this point are gone, and the only choices for restaurants are in the lobbies of the newest hotels.

-It’s easy to see that the city has lost some its appeal.
+It’s easy to see that the city has lost some of its appeal.
 Its uniqueness, its originality.
 Big business has a way of doing that.
 But is it so bad Is it really true that there will be nothing left

 Those small, local places brought people here, it’s true.
 And they certainly gave Austin its flavor.
-But millions more people are here now.
+But millions of more people are here now.
 The city has grown by leaps and bounds.
 People still need places to live.
 And the more people there are, the more money is being spent.
 There is much to be thankful for when we think about this new “bigger” Austin.
 The Austin real estate market values go up.
 Many businesses prosper.
 The city has more money to improve infrastructure and city services like parks.
-Its hard to allow it to change some of what we love, and some of the changes I’m not happy with.
+It’s hard to allow it to change some of what we love, and some of the changes I’m not happy with.
 But overall I think it will be okay.

-The key is that the people are still here.
+The key is that people are still here.
 The same people that made Austin the coolest city in the… well, in my opinion in the entire country —are still here.
 They’re still waving at you from their yard, still smiling at you on the street.
 The buildings aren’t the personality in the city —the people in them are.
 So let’s make sure those people don’t go anywhere, and we’re all gonna be just fine.
-Yes, we may have to part with a couple businesses and landmarks dear to our hearts, but as long as Austinites keep true to what we love about this city, we will retain the part of our identity that is the most important.
+Yes, we may have to part with a couple of businesses and landmarks dear to our hearts, but as long as Austinites keep true to what we love about this city, we will retain the part of our identity that is the most important.